vickzil/react-fake-store/README.md

 This is a single page React Application for Future X Digital.
-It is a responsive small ecommerce application for started projects and easy navigation system.. please visit https://reactfakestore.netlify.app/ to view demo.
+It is a responsive small ecommerce application for starter projects and easy navigation system.. please visit https://reactfakestore.netlify.app/ to view demo.

 ## Getting started